 As with all technological achievements, there are some drawbacks that come with fully managed VPSs such as:

-Price: Full management of VPSs increases costs.
+- Price: Full management of VPSs increases costs.
 One cannot expect full server maintenance and management to be free.
+Fortunately, AccuWeb Hosting already includes fully managed vps services with their SSD VPS Hosting plans.

 These are servers in which the host provides no maintenance or management, and the VPSs are managed entirely by the users.
 The only thing the host provider is responsible for is the availability of a functional physical server.
 Some users prefer the higher levels of freedom offered by self-managed VPSs and choose them over fully managed servers.
 Users with technological savvy and experience should seriously consider self-managed VPSs.